Larry Vincent: Early career

 Born in Massachusetts as Francis Fitzgerald Vincent, Vincent was to star in several episodes of The New Three Stooges in 1965.
 He also had small roles on Get Smart, Mission: Impossible, The Flying Nun, and I Dream of Jeannie.

 But before moving to Los Angeles, California, he was "Captain Starr" on WFBM in Indianapolis in the 1960s, as one of a trio of hosts, along with Harlow Hickenlooper and Curley Myers for children's programing, which showed the old Three Stooges shorts, as well as skits for an in-studio audience of children which usually ended up with pie-in-the face comedy and songs from the hosts.
 In 1968, he became staff director for KHJ-TV.

 Horror host

 From 1969 to 1974 Vincent was the host for the horror shows Fright Night on KHJ-TV and Seymour's Monster Rally on KTLA.

 Later years

-In addition to his television duties, Larry Vincent served as Knott's Berry Farm's inaugural "Ghost Host," in 1973 at Knott's Scary Farm Halloween Haunt.
+In addition to his television duties, Vincent served as Knott's Berry Farm's inaugural "Ghost Host," in 1973 at Knott's Scary Farm Halloween Haunt, and on at least one occasion, Vincent appeared at the University of California, Riverside campus for an all night sleep-in and science fiction movie festival.
 Shortly after his shows ended, Vincent quickly succumbed to stomach cancer and died on March 9, 1975.
 He left behind four daughters, Diane, Valerie, Beth, Kathryn, and one son, Daniel.